-IO-Link is a low-cost, easy-to-implement communications system designed to simplify connections between large-scale fieldbus or industrial ethernet networks and sensor or actuator devices located on the factory floor.
+IO-Link is a communications system designed to simplify connections between large-scale fieldbus or industrial ethernet networks and sensor or actuator devices located on the factory floor.
 On one side of an IO-Link master gateway device is an interface to the plant-wide network, while the other side has multiple point-to-point connections to individual sensor devices.
 The IO-Link interface for end devices is relatively simple, eliminating the need to support complex communications protocols at the sensor/actuator level.
 IO-Link supports a variety of data types, including measurement data, device configuration instructions and information about operating condition parameters such as temperature.

 Two Versions of IO-Link Connected Encoders

 IXARC encoders, based on POSITAL’s high-precision magnetic measurement technology, are very well suited to IO-Link implementations.
 They are compact, easy to install, and provide highly reliable performance, even under harsh industrial conditions.
 Two versions of IO-Link connected encoders are available: singleturn (360 ° range, 14 bit resolution) and multiturn (up to 1 billion revolutions).
 Singleturn variants can be converted to operate in incremental mode easily.
 The incremental mode settings can be configured via IO-Link engineering tool simply by connecting the encoder to an IO-Link master.